bartulem/KISN-PyLab/README.md

 It is useful, in single- or multi-probe settings, for:
 1. concatenating multiple Neuropixel recording sessions
 2. running Kilosort2 through Python
-3. reading sync events from the Neuropixel recording, tracking and IMU files
+3. reading random sync events from the Neuropixel recording, tracking and IMU files
 4. assessing whether the recording, tracking and IMU systems are synced
 5. splitting clusters back to original sessions / getting spike times
 6. converting raw tracking files to a format loadable by the lab GUI